MiguelCastillo/deps-bits/README.md

 # deps-bits
 Process amd and cjs dependencies in [bit runner](https://github.com/MiguelCastillo/bit-runner).

 > Side note: this module is also used by [bit imports](https://github.com/MiguelCastillo/bit-imports) to process dependencies in the browser.
-And that possible because both tools use [bit loader](https://github.com/MiguelCastillo/bit-loader) to do the heavy lifting.
+And that's possible because both tools use [bit loader](https://github.com/MiguelCastillo/bit-loader)'s transformation workflow.

 ### Configuration `bitrunnerfile.js`